percona/percona-xtradb-cluster/doc/source/howtos/proxysql-v2.rst

    --enable, -e                       Auto-configure Percona XtraDB Cluster nodes into ProxySQL --update-cluster                   Updates the cluster membership, adds new cluster nodes
                                       to the configuration.
+   --update-mysql-version             Updates the `mysql-server_version` variable in ProxySQL with the version
+                                      from a node in the cluster.
    --quick-demo                       Setup a quick demo with no authentication --syncusers                        Sync user accounts currently configured in MySQL to ProxySQL
                                       May be used with --enable.